Highlights of Sri Lanka Tour

 After breakfast, you will have the rest of the day at leisure until your international flight departure.
 Not ready to head home just yet?
 Why not join our 9-day trip to Kerala and discover more of this incredible part of the world!

 WHAT'S INCLUDED IN THE SRI LANKA TOUR

-- 9x nights in 3-star hotels based on sharing a twin room with breakfast
+- Sharing a twin room at 3-star hotels with breakfast

 - Entrance fees